mcfidgi/Calculator/README.md

 # Calculator
-A simple calculator web app
+A simple calculator web app, you can find it hosted [here](https://mcfidgi.github.io/Calculator/).